FINNGEN/LOFanalysis/README.md

 ## LOF.py

 ### Inputs:
-Requried:
+Required:\
 `--annotated_file ` tsv.gz file with columns named gene and `$LOF`.
 It's used for mapping a variant to gene and LOF\
 `--lof` : type of LOF.
 At the moment it accepts `most_severe` and `hc_lof`\
 `-o` : out path\
 `--bed` : path to plink bed file \
-`--samples ` : File with list of samples to use.\
+`--samples ` : File with list of samples to use.

-Optional:
+Optional:\
 `--exclude `: File(s) with list of variants to exclude\
 `--cpus `: Number of parallel processes to run, by default the number of cpus of the machine\
 `--maxMAF `: maximum minor allele frequency \